Cheukting/Cheukting.github.io/_pages/public_speaking.md

 ---
 layout: pages
-title: Learn public speaking with me
+title: Learn public speaking with Cheuk
 author: Cheuk Ting Ho

 ---

+One thing that makes Cheuk stand out during her tech career is that she is a professional public speaker!
+Being able to present a wide variety of topics and able to prepare talks from start to finish, delivering multiple high-energy and audience-capturing talks in a short period of time is her superpower.
+However, growing up as a shy kid and a nerd, she understand these skills can be learnt and you don’t have to be born with certain talent to do that.
+By joining the workshops and a lot of practices, you can also be a great public speaker and use these skills in your career.

+---

 ## Rapid Presentation Club

 *£5 per session - 1.5 hours - every Tuesday (except 1st week) - 6:30 pm (UK time) - online - max 10 ppl*

 There will never be a single workshop that will make you a professional speaker over night.
 Practice is the key to success.

 Rapid presentation club is a regular meetup for folks to practice presentations regularly.
-It is recommended to those who have taken the courses and would like to imroove and polish their presentation skills.
+It is recommended to those who have taken the courses and would like to improve and polish their presentation skills.

 - Welcome newcomers and introduction
 - Topic of today